-Currently, Vietnam Veterans of America Daytona Beach Chapter 1048 is the 2nd largest chapter in the state of Florida with 247+ Vietnam Veteran members and 47+ Associate members serving Daytona Beach, Volusia County and surrounding counties, Veterans Helping Veterans!
+Currently, Vietnam Veterans of America Daytona Beach Chapter 1048 is the 2nd largest chapter in the state of Florida with 330+ Vietnam Veteran members and 52+ Associate members serving Daytona Beach, Volusia County, and surrounding counties, Veterans Helping Veterans!

 Veterans Treatment Court is an initiative in the 7th Judicial Circuit designed to focus on the distinctive needs of veterans in the criminal justice system.
-Vietnam Veterans of America Daytona Beach Chapter 1048 , along with Team Red, White and Blue and Wounded Warriors are the primary Mentors.
+Vietnam Veterans of America Daytona Beach Chapter 1048, J J Martin, Rod Phillips, and other VVA1048 volunteers along with other veteran organizations such as Team Red, White and Blue, and Wounded Warriors are the primary Mentors.

-The military acknowledges that veterans have distinctive needs and that many veterans require treatment to deal with Post-Traumatic Stress Disorders (PTSD), Traumatic Brain Injury (TBI), substance abuse issues, mental health issues, and suicidal thoughts.
+The military acknowledges that veterans have distinctive needs and that they may require treatment to deal with Post-Traumatic Stress disorder (PTSD), Traumatic Brain Injury (TBI), substance abuse, mental health, and suicidal thoughts.
 The courts have also recognized these needs and in 2008 the country’s first Veterans Treatment Court (VTC) was implemented in Buffalo, New York.
 Since then more programs have been implemented throughout the country, including several in Florida.

 Veterans Treatment Courts follow a positive, authoritative model to assist veterans with resolving legal matters while linking veterans to services to which they are entitled.
-Therefore, these individuals already have benefits for medical, substance abuse, and mental health treatment.
+Therefore, these individuals already have medical, substance abuse, and mental health treatment benefits.
 Additionally, the Department of Veterans Affairs can assist with daily needs such as housing and sustenance.

 For more information, please contact